JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 ## Conclusions

-There you have few ways to make scrapping.
+There you have few ways to make scrapping work.

 Or how to make it better.